 • Lower gas costs.
 Fewer trips to the store, in turn, saves on gas.

 • Eco-friendliness.
 Driving to the store less often reduces your carbon footprint.
 What’s more, buying one, say, 10-pound bag of rice is likely to involve less packaging than 10 one-pound containers.

 • An easier time managing emergencies.
 Another reason why stockpiling can be a smart buying habit is that if there’s a bad storm or heatwave, you’ll be well-supplied and won’t have to brave the elements.

 Drawbacks of Buying in Bulk

-Despite all the many great reasons to go for jumbo sizes, buying in bulk isn’t always a smart money rule to follow.
+Despite all the great reasons above to opt for jumbo sizes of toilet paper and family packs of drumsticks, buying in bulk isn’t always a smart money rule to follow.
 There are few downsides to consider.
 These include:

-• When you have a large quantity of something on hand, you might be tempted to overuse it.
+• When you have a large quantity of something on hand, you might be tempted to overuse it or overeat it.

 • Buying in bulk requires storage space (plus a large enough car to transport purchases).